 Product Hunt – Daily hottest products curated by tech enthusiasts.

 We are all born entrepreneurs.
 Some of us have more of the entrepreneurial DNA than others, but it’s there.
-Essentially, it’s a set of skills, values, and the right mindset.
+Mostly, it’s a set of skills, values, and the right mindset.
 And all of these things can be learned, acquired and shifted.
 Entrepreneurship is for everyone, but not everyone will sacrifice to do what it takes.